Nelson-Lemercier/Multi-threading/README.md

 ![](Performances_graphs/Comparison_performances.PNG  "Comparison graph")

-The GU program is about 20 times faster than the CPU one.
+The GPU program is about 20 times faster than the CPU one.
 This is already a good acceleration but we can push the optimization a bit further.

 ![](Performances_graphs/Profiling_all.PNG  "Percentage of the time passed in each part of the program")